 What would a beer festival be without a king?
 Gambrinus, the patron saint of brewers, is an inseparable part of the Gauderfest.
 Much to the enjoyment of the crowds, he sits on top of a Zillertal beer barrel on a carriage pulled by horses in the Gauder Parade.

 Today, the Gauderfest is held over several days to accommodate the thousands of visitors.
 More than 30,000 people attended the festival in 2018, with around 10,000 watching the big parade on Sunday alone.

-For your entrance fee (which differs on the various days) you get access to a craft market with live demonstrations, stages where top Tyrolean and Austrian bands perform, and clean toilets that are well-stocked with toilet paper, handwash and paper towels.
+For your entrance fee, you get access to a craft market with live demonstrations, stages where top Tyrolean and Austrian bands perform, and clean toilets that are well-stocked with toilet paper, handwash, and paper towels.

 You also see young boys and men fight it out for the title of Ranggeln (a traditional wrestling sport) champion.
 Lastly, witnessing the colourful and eventful Gauderfest Parade is worth the €10 entrance fee on the Sunday.

 Once you’ve paid, you get a festival bracelet to show at the different entry points.
 On Sunday, I saw officials walking around checking for bracelets as it was harder to monitor access because of the length of the parade route.

 It’s possible to book tables in advance for groups from 8 people in the festival tent.
 There are different packages, some with beer and food included.